Burry Port: Religion

 St Mary's represents the Anglican Church in Wales.
 Jerusalem (Congregationalist) Chapel is the survivor of several chapels built in the locality in the 19th century; the minister there for several years was the former Archdruid of Wales, Meirion Evans.
+At the evening service to mark Christmas 2022 in Jerusalem Chapel Emyr Phillips was recognised for his 50 years of service as a Deacon to the chapel by Christopher Owen, the chapel Minister.
+Not in the 200 plus year history of the chapel has a Deacon served for 50 years.

 Other former nonconformist chapels that have closed in the 21st century include Tabernacle (Welsh Baptist), now a chapel of rest; Seion (Welsh Congregationalist); and Bethany (Calvinistic Methodist).
 A war memorial from Bethany was transferred to Bethel, Pembrey, when the chapel closed.